Choosing a personal pension

 There are hundreds of personal pensions on the market and choosing between them can be confusing.
 Here's some things to think about when choosing a personal pension:

-- shop around to give yourself the widest choice and take your time to get as much information as you can before you decide.
-You could also use a comparison website such as the Money Advice Service to find providers and compare pension products.
-Go to: www.moneyadviceservice.org.uk.
+shop around to give yourself the widest choice and take your time to get as much information as you can before you decide - find out more about shopping around for pensions on the Money Helper website

-- get proper advice from an independent financial adviser
+get proper advice from an independent financial adviser on the Money Helper website

 For more information about how to work out your budget including an online budgeting tool, see Budgeting.